binateq/json-rest-client/README.md

 `StatusCode` is the [HttpStatusCode](https://msdn.microsoft.com/en-us/library/system.net.httpstatuscode(v=vs.110).aspx) enumeration.

-`Content` is the string representation of the HTTP response content.
+`ResponseContent` is the string representation of the HTTP response content.

 Methods without result like `PutAsync` (not `PutAsync<T>`) has `Foget` form to ignore statuses: